weizhenFrank/DeepPhospho/README.md

 * We would recommand to do fine-tuning on pre-trained model weights instead of training a new one from scratch, since this will make the training easier

 * Here, we provided five groups of pre-trained weights, and each group contains one ion intensity model and five RT models (for ensemble).
 The last four groups are based (fine-tuned) on the first one.
 And the middle three groups are those used in our paper.
-All five groups are stored in [PRIDE](https://www.ebi.ac.uk/pride/archive/projects/PXD025112) (with prefix `DeepPhosphoModels-`) and the first one is additionally stored in [Google drive](https://drive.google.com/drive/folders/1ETJEG-8lobVJWaYOBMnqUL1G5dUHRI2B)
+All five groups are stored in [iProX](https://www.iprox.cn//page/subproject.html?id=IPX0003513001) (with prefix `DeepPhosphoModels-`) and the first one is additionally stored in [Google drive](https://drive.google.com/drive/folders/1ETJEG-8lobVJWaYOBMnqUL1G5dUHRI2B)

-  * PretrainParams: this one is recommanded to use if you want to do fine-tuning with your own data
+  * PretrainParams ([iProX download link](https://download.iprox.cn/IPX0003513000/IPX0003513001/DeepPhosphoModels-PretrainParams.zip)): this one is recommanded to use if you want to do fine-tuning with your own data
   * U2OS_DIA
   * RPE1_DIA
   * Dilution_DIA